raspberrypi/pico-examples/README.md

 [hello_multicore](multicore/hello_multicore) | Launch a function on the second core, printf some messages on each core, and pass data back and forth through the mailbox FIFOs.
 [multicore_fifo_irqs](multicore/multicore_fifo_irqs) | On each core, register and interrupt handler for the mailbox FIFOs.
 Show how the interrupt fires when that core receives a message.
 [multicore_runner](multicore/multicore_runner) | Set up the second core to accept, and run, any function pointer pushed into its mailbox FIFO.
 Push in a few pieces of code and get answers back.
+[multicore_runner_queue](multicore/multicore_runner_queue) | Set up the second core to accept, and run, any function pointer pushed into a queue from core one.
+Using queues is preferable to using FIFO's for this sort of operation.

 ### Pico Board